nagysandordominik/californiahighschool/README.md

 # timetable
 A school's timetable
-This is a basic layout for a timetable.
-Very.
-Basic...
+It is a fictional american high school's website, created the basic layout as a timetable, since then I upgraded with some Tailwind CSS.